Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/using-google-fonts-in-a-tailwind-project.md

   theme: {
     extend: {
       fontFamily: {
-        'press-start': ['"Press Start 2P"', 'cursive']
+        'press-start': ['"Press Start 2P"', 'cursive'],
-      }
+      },
-    }
+    },
-  }
+  },
 };
 ```

-If your font like this example uses spaces, it's best to use the double escape `'"` it will make sure it's used in the right way.
+If your font, like this example, uses spaces, it's best to use the double escape `'"` it will make sure it's used in the right way.

 Our font will now be available as `font-press-start` we can add this to our heading on the homepage like this: